 Affordable Care Act in Arkansas: Policy Decisions & Coverage Impacts

 The Affordable Care Act (ACA), the most sweeping overhaul of the American healthcare system since the creation of Medicaid and Medicare in the 1960s, was signed into law by President Barack Obama on March 23, 2010.
-This infographic presents a timeline of key events in the ACA’s 10-year history at the national level and in Arkansas, including healthcare policy changes that came into existence as a direct result of, or in response to, the law.
+Here is a timeline of key events in the ACA’s 12-year history at the national level and in Arkansas, including healthcare policy changes that came into existence as a direct result of, or in response to, the law.

 2010 – Dependent coverage up to age 26 becomes available